SnowHydrology/MountainRainOrSnow/analysis/README.md

 # Step 4: Quality Control of Citizen Science Observations

-Next, we flag observations based on four criteria:
+Next, we flag observations based on five criteria:

 1. Whether precipitation was recorded that day at the nearby NCDC LCD met stations.
 2. The estimated air temperature relative to realistic values for rain and snow.
+3. The relative humidity at the observation point
-3. Average distance from the met stations.
+4. Average distance from the met stations.
-4. If the timestamp was a duplicate of an observation from the same observer.
+5. If the timestamp was a duplicate of an observation from the same observer.

 We then output the processed, quality controlled observations to a